CONTACT AND BIO INFORMATION FOR CANDIDATES WHO WILL

 Truckee Meadows Community College

 Office of the Washoe County Treasurer 1998-current

 Washoe County Treasurer 2010-current

-Mr. Keller will help maintain synergy by keeping our local Constable's Office in tune with our community while striving to help keep our neighborhoods safe.
+Mr. Keller will help maintain synergy by keeping our local Constable's Office active with our community while striving to help keep our neighborhoods safe.

 My experience at the court was a stepping stone to the lawyer I have become today.
 In 1987, the law clerks were also tasked with the responsibility of acting as court bailiff.
 There were no full time deputies in the court room.
 Therefore, when court was in session, the law clerk was present.
 As law clerk, I had the opportunity to review the entire scope of the legal experience.
 I was able to experience civil, criminal, estate, family law and appellate issues.
 One of the highlights was the opportunity to work on pretrial motions for Habeas Corpus on one of the largest criminal RICO trials in the State of Nevada.

 When I chose my practice, I decided that I wanted to go into litigation At that time, the Court Annexed Arbitration program was not in force.
 This allowed some lower exposure matters to progress to a jury trial.
 Younger lawyers were, therefore, allowed earlier trial experience.
 In my first year of practice, I had my first solo jury trial.
 In my 26 years of practice, I have had multiple jury trials and trials to the court.
 I have been in the trenches.
 This will allow me to be a better judge.
 I have practical, versus theoretical experience.

 I believe in the jury system.
 One of my favorite quotes from Thomas Jefferson is as follows: "I consider trial by jury as the only anchor yet devised by man, by which a government can be held to the principles of its constitution."
 I have seen rights of the less fortunate upheld by juries in Washoe County.
 I have seen instances where brave judges have enforced the rights of the citizenry.
 I want to be part of the process.